 Fanny Blann, nee Shingler, Enoch’s wife, was a local girl who had been brought up in Cartersfield Lane, Stonnall.
 When they married in 1890, she already had a three-year-old illegitimate son.
 That Enoch took the lad on, and that David Shingler soon took his stepfather’s name to become known as David Shingler Blann, also speaks well of Enoch.

-My grandmother remembered her father as a strict disciplinarian, a Methodist, who had served as a lay-preacher.
+My grandmother remembered her father as a strict disciplinarian, a Methodist, who had served as a lay-preacher, as did his brother, Harry, in Russell.
 It was this thread of information I was following at the Shrewsbury archive, where I understood that some written records from the chapel at Snailbeach were held.
 The books in question were largely illegible, having been badly water damaged, and I drew a blank there.
 So the records of the 1841 to 1911 censuses, and records of births, marriages and deaths are, to date, my main sources of information on the Blann family.

 I found that the Blanns in the 18th and early 19th centuries were a family of farmers, farm workers, and blacksmiths dwelling in the Welsh Marches and marrying Welsh girls.

-Perkins Beach is in a picturesque valley behind the Stiperstones.
+Perkins Beach, where they settled, is in a picturesque valley behind the Stiperstones.
 In his detailed book about the mines of the area, Michael Shaw says that “activity is first recorded in the early 1840’s” in area where small, independent workings were relatively commonplace.
 In that case, Enoch’s parents, William and Elizabeth Blann could be seen as pioneers.
-Aged 20, and with a 4 month old daughter, the 1841 census describes the familiy living at Perkins Beach, and William as a lead miner.
+Aged 20, and with a 4 month old daughter, the 1841 census already describes the familiy living at Perkins Beach, and William as a lead miner.
 There they remain, throughout the middle years of the 19th century, their family growing in number.
-Who knows what toll on William’s health was taken by his occupation?
+Who knows what toll on the health of my great-great grandfather William Blann was taken by his occupation?
 Breathing healthier air in 1871, William and his family are living in the countryside in nearby Lower Vessons, where as a gamekeeper, William has tenure of “Wood House”.
-Three of his sons still earn their living as lead miners, including 13-year-old Enoch.
-In 1873, at the age of 59, William Blann died, and his family became homeless.
-By the 1881 census, a William Griffiths occupied what was by then renamed “Brook Cottage”, and enjoyed employment in William’s former position as gamekeeper.
+Three of his sons still earn their living as lead miners, including 13-year-old Enoch, my great-grandfather.
+But there were particular insecurities inherent in being employed by the big estate: In 1873, at the age of 59, William Blann died, and his family became homeless.
+By the 1881 census, it was a William Griffiths who occupied what was by then renamed “Brook Cottage”, and enjoyed employment in William’s former position as gamekeeper.

-Enoch, his widowed mother Elizabeth, and young unmarried sister Roseannah set off for Staffordshire.
-In 1881, according to the census, they are living in a house on Shire Oak Hill, and Enoch, proving himself a responsible man, is keeping the household by working as a miner of a different commodity.
+Young Enoch, taking his widowed mother Elizabeth, and young unmarried sister Roseannah with him set off for Staffordshire, where coal mining was booming, in contrast to the decline of the mineral extracting operations in Shropshire.
+In 1881, according to the census, they are living in a house on Shire Oak Hill, and Enoch, proving himself a responsible man, is keeping the household by working at the coal pit.

 Enoch Blann died in 1913, aged only 56.
-The previous year, his daughter, my grandmother, Mary Elizabeth Blann, had married her cousin Afred Noah Horton, the son of her maternal aunt, Elizabeth.
-It must have been a well attended party as every few doors up and down Shire Oak Hill to Walsall Wood, Catshill and Stonnall, if not one of the large clan of Horton then a Blann, a Price, a Jewell, a Painter, a Coyne, or a Rayson would have been raising a glass to toast their relatives’ nuptials.
+The previous year, my grandparents had got married.
+Enoch’s daughter, my grandmother, Mary Elizabeth Blann, wed her cousin Afred Noah Horton, the son of her maternal aunt, Elizabeth.
+It must have been a well attended party, that.
+Every few doors up and down Shire Oak Hill to Walsall Wood, Catshill, Lynn and Stonnall, I imagine the large clan of Hortons and Shinglers as well as William Blann’s decendents and their families the Prices, the Jewells, Painters, Coynes, and Raysons raising a glass to toast their relatives’ nuptials.